DVAI Bridge Licensing

 - Priority routing of bug reports.

-For: indie developers and small commercial deployments with revenue between £50,000 and £90,000 per year who want some direct support without a major spend.
+For: indie developers and small commercial deployments earning £50,000–£90,000 per year who want direct support without a major spend.

 Bridge AI Agent Support — £6,000 per year

 Unlimited engagement with our Bridge Voice AI Business Agent during business hours, in 30-minute scheduled windows.
-Get expert guidance on architecture, configuration, deployment, model selection, performance optimisation, error diagnosis, API usage, and best-practice patterns — from our own AI agent, which knows Bridge inside out.
+Get expert guidance on architecture, configuration, deployment, model selection, performance tuning, error diagnosis, API usage, and best-practice patterns — from our own AI agent that knows Bridge inside out.

-Plus quarterly written summaries of all your engagements, and automatic escalation of bugs you identify to our development team.
+Plus quarterly written summaries of every engagement, and automatic escalation of bugs you identify to our development team.

-For: commercial customers up to £500,000 annual revenue who need fast, expert support but want it on demand rather than booked through human schedules.
+For: commercial customers up to £500,000 annual revenue who need fast, expert support on demand rather than booked through human schedules.

 We're soft-launching this tier with pilot customers.
-If you're interested in joining the pilot programme, get in touch.
+To join the pilot programme, get in touch.

 Hybrid Support — £25,000 per year